Bomberman: Act Zero

 is a maze video game developed by Hudson Soft for the Xbox 360 in 2006 and published by Hudson Soft in Japan and Konami worldwide.
 It is noteworthy for its departure from standard titles in the Bomberman series; it features more realistic graphics and a dark, dystopian future setting.

-The game was panned by critics and fans, and is considered one of the worst video games ever made due to its unwelcome shift into a darker tone and more realistic art style, poor collision detection, tedious and repetitive gameplay, repetitive and unoriginal level design and graphics, forgettable soundtrack, long loading times, unbalanced enemy A.I. and excessively high difficulty due to the game only giving the player a single life to complete it with no checkpoints or save facility.
+The game was released on August 29, 2006 in North America.
+It received generally negative reviews from critics and fans who criticized its gameplay, loading times, high difficulty, lack of checkpoints, soundtrack, realistic graphics, and darker tone compared to the rest of the series.
+It is often considered a low-point in the Bomberman series in retrospect and was featured on lists of the worst video games ever made.

 Gameplay

 Players, as Bombermen, must destroy each other to fight their way to the surface of the Earth and escape.
 Players can customize their character including their gender.
 The game is viewed from an overhead perspective, like other Bomberman titles.
 The levels have a number of pillars throughout that require players' characters to navigate down hallways; there are sometimes obstacles in these paths that can only be destroyed by bombs.
 The bombs are also necessary to defeat opponents.
 An alternate mode called "First-Person Battle" allows players to view the action from behind the player character and are able to maneuver the camera.
 In the standard mode, the Bomberman can be killed by a single bomb (including their own); in FPB mode, they are given a life meter and can take multiple hits.
 In both modes, the Bombermen can pick up different power-ups (including speed, bomb count, bomb strength, and bomb duration).
 Both modes last for 99 floors; if the player-character dies, players must restart from the beginning.
 The game features an online-only battle mode called "world battle" which supports up to eight players.